Updated: Sep 9

 The key to remember is that you are not alone in your loss, especially now, as the whole world grieves.
 It may be helpful to remember that over time you will adapt to a new normal.
 It will take time, but Boss's research found that we can lead productive lives without clear answers.
 The goal is to become comfortable with not knowing, and while this is far from easy, it is possible.
 There is always hope.

 Beth Tyson is a Grief and Trauma Coach for families and individuals.
-She provides telecoaching and online webinars for grief and trauma.
+She provides individual and group webinars on grief and childhood trauma.
 Please contact her HERE for a free consultation.

 Beth is also the author of a five-star children's book about loss and family separation called, A Grandfamily for Sullivan.
 You can find it HERE.